Skip to main content

 Toxins

-An imbalance in the gut microbiome includes an increase in bacteria that produce lipopolysaccharides, toxins that move into the bloodstream and are inflammatory.
-What may not seem obvious, pollution also damages the integrity of the gut lining and contributes to autoimmune disease.
-[5,6,7]
+When the gut is out of balance, harmful bacteria produce lipopolysaccharides, toxins that move into the bloodstream and cause inflammation.
+What may not seem obvious, environmental pollution can also damage the integrity of the gut lining and contribute to autoimmune disease.

 How can I test for leaky gut syndrome?